jasonchandler3245643/StatsProjectOne/README.md

 This project contains 1 Essay, 1 Formula Sheet, 2 Excel Assignments and 5 Java programs, and 1 In-Class Skills Assessment.<br>
-Each individual assignment has its own folder with all relevant files and their own READMEs.<br>
+Each individual assignment has its own folder with all relevant files and its own READMEs.<br>

 ## Essay